SWittouck/LactoMiner/README/README.txt

 The second database is based on a wgs Lactobacillus database provided by Stijn Wittouck where the 16S rRNA from every entry was extracted using barrnap (by Torsten Seemann).
 From here we filtered out the sequences that are under 1400 bp long.
 Next some sequences were removed as to only leave one 16S rRNA sequence for every Lactobacillus species.
 The species name was then replaced by a subgenus name based on a paper by Duar et al. [1].
-You can use your own database by overwriting the current one with a zipped (.gz) fasta file(.fa) that has the same name as the current database (‘BigData.fa.gz’).
+You can use your own database by using the command line option '--database' or '-d'.
+You'll have to specify the directory/filename.
+Make sure your costum database is in accordance with the DADA2 requirements.
+Fasta headers must contain the following taxonomical levels, seperated by a semi-colon: Kingdom;Phylum;Class;Order;Family;genus;Species.
+The database file must be a zipped (.gz) fasta file (.fa).
-The database location is: /path_to_program_directory/DB/
+The default database directory location is: /path_to_program_directory/DB/

 Pitfalls --------------